bentoml/aws-lambda-deploy/README.md

 $ bentoctl operator add aws-lambda
 ```

-3. Generate deployment_config.yaml file for your deployment.
-The `bentoctl generate` command can be used to interactively create the `deployment_config.yaml` file which is used to configure the deployment.
+3. Deploy to lambda.
+When you call `bentoctl deploy` without passing a deployment_config.yaml it will launch interactive program to generate `deployment_config.yaml` file for your deployment.
 ```
-$ bentoctl generate
+$ bentoctl deploy --display-deployment-info

 Bentoctl Interactive Deployment Spec Builder